Dean Koski- Camp Founder & Director - Lehigh University Ingrassia Family Men's Head Soccer Coach

 Michael "Oakie" O'Connell - Tikes n' Spikes Director

-Coach Oakie has been a stable of LSA for over 25 years.
+Coach Oakie has been a staple of LSA for over 25 years.
 In his current role he serves as the Tikes n' Spikes Director teaching the game to our youngest campers.
-Oakie spent over 15 years as the Lehigh Men's Assistant Soccer Coach after a four year playing career, has taught at Nitschmann Middle School, and a been high school and club head soccer.
+Oakie spent over 15 years as the Lehigh Men's Assistant Soccer Coach after a four year playing career, has taught at Nitschmann Middle School, Freedom HS, Broughal Middle School and has been both a high school and club head soccer coach.